srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

       * Program class - responsible for connecting to Azure IoT and sending telemetry
       * EnvironmentSensor class - responsible for generating sensor data

-1. To add the implementation of the **Main** method, insert the following code beneath the `// INSERT Main method below here` comment:
+1. In the code editor, locate the `// INSERT Main method below here` comment.

+1. To create the **Main** method for your simulated device application, enter the following code:

     ```csharp
     public static async Task Main(string[] args)